sebdah/dynamic-dynamodb/README.md

 - Scale up and down DynamoDB automatically
 - Restrict scaling to certain time slots
+- Monitor multiple DynamoDB tables at the same time
 - Gives you control over how much reads and writes you want to scale up and down with
 - Dynamic DynamoDB has support for max and min limits so that you always knows how much money you spend at most and how much capacity you can be guaranteed
+- Support for circuit breaker API call.
+If your service is experiencing disturbances, Dynamic DynamoDB will not scale down your DynamoDB tables

 Basic usage
 -----------